Hang Sơn Đoòng

-Sơn Đoòng cave (hang Sơn Đoòng, IPA: [haːŋ1 ʂɤːn1 ɗɔ̤ŋ2]), in Phong Nha-Kẻ Bàng National Park, Bố Trạch District, Quảng Bình Province, Vietnam, is one of the world's largest natural caves.
+Sơn Đoòng cave (hang Sơn Đoòng, IPA: [haːŋ1 ʂɤːn1 ɗɔ̤ŋ2]), in Phong Nha-Kẻ Bàng National Park, Quảng Trị Province, Vietnam, is the world's largest natural cave.

-Located near the Laos–Vietnam border, Hang Sơn Đoòng has an internal, fast-flowing subterranean river and the largest cross-section of any cave, worldwide, as of 2009, believed to be twice that of the next largest passage.
+Located near the Laos–Vietnam border, Hang Sơn Đoòng has an internal, fast-flowing subterranean river and the largest cross-section of any cave, worldwide, believed to be twice that of the next-largest passage.
 It is the largest known cave passage in the world by volume.

-Its name, Hang Sơn Đoòng, is variously translated from Vietnamese as 'cave of the mountain river' or 'cave of mountains behind Đoòng [village]'.
+Its name, Hang Sơn Đoòng, is translated from Vietnamese as "cave of the mountain behind Đoòng". Đoòng is the name of a Vân Kiều village.

 As a solutional cave, it was formed in soluble limestone and is believed to be between 2 and 5 million years old.

 Discovery

-The entrance to Hang Sơn Đoòng was found in 1991 by a local man named Hồ Khanh, while searching for agarwood, a valuable timber.
+The entrance to Hang Sơn Đoòng was found on December 10, 1990 by a local man named Hồ Khanh, while searching for agarwood, a valuable timber.
 Although he initially went to investigate further, he was discouraged upon approach by the sound of rushing water and the strong wind issuing from the entrance.
-Not thinking it to be of any great importance, by the time he returned to his home he had forgotten the exact location of the entrance.
-Later, he mentioned his discovery in passing to two members of the British Cave Research Association who were exploring in the local area.
-They asked him to attempt to rediscover the entrance, which he eventually managed to do in 2008, and in 2009 he led an expedition from the BCRA to the entrance.
+Not thinking it to be of any great importance, by the time he returned to his home, he had forgotten the exact location of the entrance.
+Later, he mentioned his discovery in passing to two members of the British Cave Research Association (BCRA), who were exploring in the local area.
+They asked him to attempt to rediscover the entrance, which he eventually managed to do in 2008, and in 2009, he led an expedition from the BCRA to the entrance.

-This expedition, conducted between 10 and 14 April 2009, performed a survey of the cave and gave its volume as 38,500,000 m3.
+This expedition, conducted between April 10 and 14, 2009, performed a survey of the cave and gave its volume as 38,500,000 m3.
 Their progress in exploring the cave's full length was stopped by a large, 60 m high flowstone-coated wall, which the expedition named the Great Wall of Vietnam.
 The expedition returned in March 2010 and successfully traversed the wall, which allowed the explorers to reach the end of the cave passage.
 They estimated that the overall length of the cave system exceeded 9 km.